 Following the procedure, a bandage is placed over the insertion site, and additional compression is provided to keep the area clean.
 Since this is an outpatient procedure, patients are encouraged to resume all normal activities after a day.
 The majority of individuals resume their normal activities after a day.
 After a week, the majority of individuals show improvement in their leg symptoms.
 The final cosmetic appearance takes a few months to appear.

 Compared to the standard VNUS closure procedure, the Closure Fast technique only takes a few minutes.
 Current data indicate that individuals who have been treated with the VNUS Closure Fast procedure have:

 - Less pain

-The Closure Fast procedure is only for large varicose veins.
+The Closure Fast procedure is suitable only for large varicose veins and has been used to treat patients within a wide age demographic.
 It is not suitable for spider veins.
-The Closure procedure has been used to treat patients across a wide range of ages.

-Limited data on the Closure Fast procedure indicate that most patients are satisfied with the results and there have been no recurrences reported.
+Limited data on the Closure Fast procedure indicate that most patients are satisfied with the results, and there have been no recurrences reported thus far.